gotthardp/lorawan-server/doc/Backends.md

 end.
 ```

-Once you have the variables, you put them in a structure that gets encoded in JSON.
+Once you have the matched variables, you put them in a structure that gets encoded in JSON.
 The `#{name1 => A, name2 => B, name3 => C}` creates a JSON `{"name1":A, "name2":B, "name3":C}`.

 ### Build Downlink